github-username-number-2/Tic-Tac-Toe-in-a-prompt/README.md

-# Tic-Tac-Toe-in-a-prompt
+# Tic Tac Toe in a prompt
-a terrible game of tic tac toe within prompts that i made along time ago
+A terrible game of tic tac toe within prompts that I made along time ago.
+I do not know why I added a password.